 Saint Martin (Sint Maarten)

-For a great island to visit in the Caribbean, head to beautiful St. Martin.
+For a grand island to visit in the Caribbean, head to beautiful St. Martin.

 Between the French and Dutch sides of the island, St. Martin offers numerous activities and experiences to enjoy.
-Make sure to explore the port town of Philipsburg, which is located on the Dutch side of the island.
+Explore the port town of Philipsburg, located on the island’s Dutch side.
 Stroll through the town to enjoy shopping, beachfront bars, restaurants, and colorful architecture.

 No trip to St. Martin is complete without some time spent at the beach.
-A few favorites and most popular include Mullet Bay Beach, Grand Case Beach, and Happy Bay Beach.
-Each of these offer crystal blue water and soft white sand.
+Some popular favorites include Mullet Bay Beach, Grand Case Beach, and Happy Bay Beach.
+Each offers crystal blue water and soft white sand.

 Quite possibly, the highlight of a trip to St. Martin is a visit to Maho Beach, best known for the planes that fly low overhead on their way to land at SXM airport.
 Many people consider it a bucket list experience.
 One thing for certain is it’s an experience that shouldn’t be missed!